adamhsparks/read.abares/README.md

 # {agfd}: Simple downloading and importing of the Australian Gridded Farm Data

-Provides automated downloading, parsing and formatting of [Australian Gridded Farm Data](https://www.agriculture.gov.au/abares/research-topics/surveys/farm-survey-data/australian-gridded-farm-data) from Australian Department of Agriculture, Fisheries and Forestry (DAFF).
+An R package for automated downloading, parsing and formatting of [Australian Gridded Farm Data](https://www.agriculture.gov.au/abares/research-topics/surveys/farm-survey-data/australian-gridded-farm-data) from Australian Department of Agriculture, Fisheries and Forestry (DAFF).

 ## Description of the Data